FrankNPC/steplogs-logging-examples/steplogs-logging-integration-java-spring-example/README.md

 1: logging in general could be much ambiguous leading the troubleshoot very exhausted. with steplogs, just configuration can cover all of necessary logs. steplogs also support writing logs by your own.

-2: When you have complicated business logic, tracing the payloads cross services would be much challenging. steplogs provides logging on methods (No need http proxy/servers) and captures the entire logic traces - you don't need to search though we provide the search.
+2: When you have complicated business logic, tracing the payloads cross services would be much challenging. steplogs provides logging in language (No need http proxy/servers) to capture the entire logic traces - you don't need to search logs any more although we provide.

-3: when you sanitize sensitive/PII in the logs, the difficulty is you may do it before write into logs.
-Simple steplogs configurations can convert the desired mask or encryption.
+3: when you sanitize sensitive/PII in the logs, the difficulty is you may do it before write into logs, or other assistances.
+Simple steplogs configurations can convert it to the desired mask or encryption.

 The detail please check out [www.steplogs.io](https://www.steplogs.io) and [steplogs-logging-integration-java-spring-example](https://github.com/FrankNPC/steplogs-logging-examples/tree/main/steplogs-logging-integration-java-spring-example)